ESBenchmark/ESBench/docs/api/runner-api.md

 ## Parse Results

-The return value of `runSuite` is intended to be a serialized structure, and it is recommended to use `Summary` to parse it instead of using it directly.
+Despite having `SummaryTable` to process the results, sometimes we need more primitive data structures.
+The return value of `runSuite` is intended to serialize, and it is recommended to use `Summary` to parse it instead of using it directly.

 ```javascript
 import { Summary, runSuite } from "esbench";